ED - Education and Leadership

 Credit 1Winter

-Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or better; or placement above stated course levels.
+Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or higher; or placement above stated course levels.

 View Course Outcomes:

-ED122 Leadership Training III - Practical application
+ED122 Leadership Training III - Practical Application

 Credit 1Spring

-Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or better; or placement above stated course levels.
+Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or higher; or placement above stated course levels.

 View Course Outcomes: